-Engagement of resident and family councils
+Engagement of resident and family councils and resident and family town halls

-- We gather feedback from residents and families through satisfaction surveys, council meetings, and the Resident Voice program. - These forums also offer peer support, facilitate idea sharing, and keep participants informed.
+We gather feedback from residents and families through satisfaction surveys, council meetings, town halls, and the Resident Voice program.

-- Regular engagement ensures that improvements align with the collective experiences of residents and families. - The Resident Council meets monthly to discuss care preferences and expectations.
-Family Council meets quarterly to discuss resident, family and caregiver concerns and expectations. - Updates on Quality Improvement plans are provided at these council meetings, and feedback is documented in meeting minutes.
-Resident and family input is prioritized as our primary feedback source.
+- These forums provide peer support, facilitate idea sharing, and keep participants informed. - Regular engagement ensures that improvements align with the collective experiences of residents and families. - The Resident Council meets monthly to discuss care preferences and expectations.
+Family Council meetings are held regularly to address concerns and expectations of residents, families, and caregivers. - Updates on Quality Improvement plans are shared during these meetings, and feedback is documented in the minutes. - Resident and family input is prioritized as our primary source of feedback. - Council meetings are vital for gathering insights on improving care, encouraging active participation, and promoting ongoing communication. - We collaborate closely with our Residents' Council and families to develop quality improvement strategies and keep all stakeholders informed about our plans and progress